Use to , so as to, and in order to to express purpose in the affirmative form.

 You can also express purpose with so that.
 In this case you generally need to use a modal.

-- She told him to play quiet so that he wouldn't disturb the neighbors.
+- He turned down the music so that he wouldn't disturb the neighbors.

 - He got a visa so that he can travel to the USA.